Overview

 Customer chooses how to pay

 The main option is a fixed-term membership that collects payments over the agreed period.
-If the customer wants to pay the full amount now, you can offer an upfront payment option separately.
+If the customer wants to pay the full amount now, you can also offer an upfront payment option.

 Customer agrees and pays through Newie

 If Terms of Service is enabled, the customer agrees before checkout.
-Newie sends the purchase confirmation and signed agreement where available.
+Newie sends the New Purchase email and agreed terms record.

 Payment Setup Options